adstriegel/cse20289-fa23/assignments/assignment07/Assignment7.md

 The code compiles but results in a segfault when attempting to run the code.
 You can invoke the code in the following manner:

 ```
+$ ./redextract data/testFile.pcap
+MAIN: Initializing the table for redundancy extraction
+MAIN: Initializing the table for redundancy extraction ... done
+MAIN: Attempting to read in the file named data/testFile.pcap
+Segmentation fault (core dumped)
+$
 $ ./redextract data/TestSmall.pcap
+MAIN: Initializing the table for redundancy extraction
+MAIN: Initializing the table for redundancy extraction ... done
+MAIN: Attempting to read in the file named data/TestSmall.pcap
+Segmentation fault (core dumped)
 ```

 It is your job to figure out where / how / why the segfault is occurring.
 You have a couple of ways that you can go about debugging:

+* *Inspect the code*: Are there any built-in mechanisms in the code that are otherwise disabled?
+Could you turn them on easily?
 * *Divide and conquer via printf:* Add in or enable various output statements to try to figure out which line the segfault is occurring.
 Remember that in order to force output via `STDOUT`, you need a `\n` in your `printf`.
 * *Use gdb*: `gdb` allows you to set breakpoints as well as provide a better catch as to the where / why the segfault occurred.
 You can also tinker with `valgrind` though that is probably less useful.
 * *Output various values:* It can sometimes be helpful to output the various values contained within various variables (including members of structs).
 Try to think what might make a segfault happen.